Digital Marketing for Attorneys and Law Firms

-If you follow the key elements in parts 1-5 of this guide, you’ll already have the vast majority of your CRO completed.
+If you follow the key elements in Pillars 1-3 of this guide, you’ll already have the vast majority of your CRO completed.
 From there it’s simply a matter of A/B testing things like images, ad copy, and offers.

 Keys to Increasing Your Conversion Rates

 Social proof is one of the most powerful and fastest ways to increase your conversion rates.
 What we find is that many prospective clients find a new lawyer or law firm by searching a practice specific keyword first (i.e. “bankruptcy attorney Seattle”).
 They then go back to google and search for that lawyer or law firm specifically and include the keyword “reviews.”

 Preempting their search by showing them all of your best reviews on your website first can increase your conversions significantly.